hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/284_049_alasinga.md

 .
 I believe in truth, the Lord sends me workers by the scores wherever I go — and they are not like the . . . disciples either — they are ready to give up their lives for their Guru.
 Truth is my God, the universe my country I do not believe in duty.
-Duty is the curse of the Samsâri (householder), not for the Sannyâsin.
+Duty is the curse of the Samsāri (householder), not for the Sannyāsin.
 Duty is humbug.
 I am free, my bonds are cut; what care I where this body goes or does not go.
 You have helped me well right along.
 The Lord will reward you.
 I sought praise neither from India nor from America, nor do I seek such bubbles.
 I have